This post may contain affiliate links. As an Amazon Influencer, I earn from qualifying purchases.

 - Add red pepper flakes for a bit of heat.

-- Any size or type of shrimp may be used.
+- Any size or type of regular shrimp may be used.
 Ours were extra large-sized and a rare treat at our house!

 How to Prepare Argentine Shrimp